 Public Health Emergency Preparedness and Response (PHEPR) is responsible for ensuring Clark County Public Health is ready to respond to and recover from emergencies.
 PHEPR ensures the department’s operational readiness by developing emergency procedures, training staff, and equipping the department with the tools they need to be ready.

-PHEPR maintains the department’s All-Hazards Emergency Response Plan and ensures that it works with other county, regional and state emergency response plans, and provides leadership and coordination of the department-wide Continuity of Operations Plan.
+PHEPR maintains the region's All-Hazards Emergency Response Plan and ensures that it works with other county, regional and state emergency response plans, and provides leadership and coordination of the department-wide Continuity of Operations Plan.
 The team also develops department policies and procedures supporting emergency response operations.

 PHEPR leads exercise planning, implementation and evaluation activities.
 The PHEPR team maintains the department’s incident command post and ensures response activities meet National Incident Management System and Incident Command System standards.